Not-Buddy/CodeVedas_SIH/README.md

 A lightweight FHIR R4-compliant terminology microservice that integrates India's NAMASTE terminologies and WHO ICD-11 (Traditional Medicine Module 2 and Biomedicine) into EMR/EHR systems.
 Enables dual coding, autocomplete search, and secure bundle ingestion aligned with India's 2016 EHR Standards.

+Also comes with a sample client that consumes the API.

 ## 🎯 Problem Statement
 **ID: 25026** - Develop API to integrate NAMASTE and ICD-11 TM2 into existing EMR systems compliant with Electronic Health Record (EHR) Standards for India.